Google Compute Cloud

 Scalr Steps

-In Scalr, you must create a provider configuration by going to the account scope and then provider configurations.
+In Scalr, you must create a provider configuration by going to the Administration and then provider configurations.
 Select GCP and OIDC, then upload the JSON into Scalr.

 Once the provider configuration is added, it should then be shared with the environment(s) and linked to the workspace(s).